elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 So you can pick and choose.
 And there is also, this is also something that we are lacking a little bit different transparency of best practices.
 Well, even if practices, right, it doesn't have to be the best practice, but the practice.
 How, how is that team doing?
-How is this team to doing and similar to what you said too, when I'm working with larger organization, we also see that all there's this division and that division and the third division.
+How is this team doing and similar to what you said too, when I'm working with larger organization, we also see that all there's this division and that division and the third division.
 And then they think that this division is actually doing the best.
 Right.
 And so